cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-04-06-amp-search-jekyll.md

 dynamic functionalities like fetching external content or calling API services.
 It's the case for a search bar which needs to fetch some content and render the results.
-This gets more complicated for static web content that it's hosted in servers like Netlify, Gitlab or Github Pages.
+This gets more complicated for static web content that is hosted in servers like Netlify, Gitlab or Github Pages.
 These options don't provide any backend and thus no dynamic content.

 Even if it seems complicated, it's not impossible.
 One can adapt a website to AMP format and include dynamic functionalities.
-For example, this post shows how to implement a javascript calls in AMP pages and implement a search bar which allows searching for content in a static website hosted in Github pages.
+For example, this post shows how to implement a javascript call in AMP pages and implement a search bar which allows searching for content in a static website hosted on Github pages.

 <center>
 <amp-img src="/assets/img/amp-search-jekyll/main-16x9.jpg" width="1400" height="788" layout="intrinsic" alt="amp search in jekyll"></amp-img>